helington/Gym-App-API/README.md

 ## Overview

-Gym-App-API is a powerful backend project tailored for fitness applications, enabling seamless management of user workout progress and exercises.
+Gym-App-API is a powerful backend project tailored for fitness applications, enabling seamless management of user Template progress and exercises.
 Built with TypeScript and Prisma ORM, it offers a robust, type-safe foundation for developing scalable fitness tracking features.

 ### Features

-This project simplifies backend development for workout management.
+This project simplifies backend development for Template management.
 The core features include:

-- **Modular Architecture:** Organized routing and controllers for workouts, exercises, users, and authentication.
+- **Modular Architecture:** Organized routing and controllers for Templates, exercises, users, and authentication.
 - **Secure Authentication:** JWT-based login and user session management.
 - **TypeScript Support:** Ensures type safety, maintainability, and modern development standards.
 - **Prisma ORM Integration:** Efficient database interactions with a well-defined schema.